worldbank/UCRA/readme.md

 - The 50s notebooks are for data sharing, as requested by task teams, or any post-delivery analytical follow-up.

 Technically, the 10s - 30s notebooks can be run in any order, since they are mutually independent.
-However, they are organized as much to reflect the estimated processing time required.
+However, they are organized as such to reflect the estimated processing time required.
 The 10s notebooks may take longer to run and should ideally be started earlier, and the 20s and 30s notebooks can be run while the 10s notebooks are under way.

 ### R Scripts